hl-valdemar/honeylang/README.md

 }
 ```

-**The `else` arm** handles any unmatched values.
-For non-enum types (integers,
-strings, etc.), `else` is required since exhaustive matching isn't possible.
+**The** `else` arm handles any unmatched values.
+For non-enum types (integers, strings, etc.), `else` is required since exhaustive matching isn't possible.

-**Exhaustiveness checking:** For enum types, the compiler checks that all
-variants are handled.
-If you handle all cases, `else` is not required—in fact,
-including `else` when all cases are covered produces a compiler error about
-unreachable code.
-This means adding a new enum variant later will cause
-compiler errors at every non-exhaustive match, helping you handle the new case
+**Exhaustiveness checking:** For enum types, the compiler checks that all variants are handled.
+If you handle all cases, `else` is not required — in fact, including `else` when all cases are covered produces a compiler error about unreachable code.
+This means adding a new enum variant later will cause compiler errors at every non-exhaustive match, helping you handle the new case everywhere.
-everywhere.

 ```honey
 Status :: enum { ok, error, pending }